Best Telemedicine for Ozempic (2026)

 Why #2?

-Ro offers multiple pathways to semaglutide - Wegovy via NovoCare, compounded options starting at $99/month, and support for Ozempic prescriptions.
-Their integrated coaching and LegitScript certification make them a top choice.
+Ro offers multiple pathways to semaglutide - Ozempic at $199/mo intro via NovoCare, compounded at $45 first month, and NEW Wegovy pill from $149/mo.
+Their LegitScript certification and integrated coaching make them a top choice.

 Pros